Writing about ethnicity

 Order of ethnic categories

-Ethnic groups are ordered alphabetically in charts and tables, with ‘other’, and occasionally ‘unknown’, as a final category.
+Ethnic groups are ordered alphabetically in charts and tables, with ‘Other’, and occasionally ‘unknown’, as a final category.

-In user research, some people were offended when white was placed first in a list of ethnic groups, while others did not like inconsistent ordering.
+In user research, some people were offended when White was placed first in a list of ethnic groups, while others did not like inconsistent ordering.

 Ethnicities and nationalities